Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 \item The symbol \texttt{$\sim$} represents a deleted character in the certificate region, indicating that the corresponding digit has already been consumed and should be ignored in subsequent scans.

 \item Marked digits \circled{D} denote digits that have been matched or processed.
-In the matching phase, they record positional correspondence; in the subtraction phase, they identify the most recently processed digit and guide borrow propagation.
+In the matching phase, they record positional correspondence as temporary processed boundary marker; in the subtraction phase, they identify the most recently processed digit .
 All circled digits are restored to their original values once the corresponding operation is completed. \end{itemize}

-\paragraph{High-Level Semantics.} The machine follows a certificate-driven verifier semantics for the Subset-Sum problem, implemented as a deterministic and space-efficient simulation.
-Digit matching and arithmetic operations are coordinated through explicit verification stages, ensuring that subtraction is performed only after a complete element has been successfully matched.
+\paragraph{High-Level Semantics.} The machine operates as a certificate-driven verifier for the Subset-Sum problem, utilizing deterministic, fixed-length certificates for each problem instance.
+Digit matching and arithmetic operations are coordinated through explicit verification stages, ensuring that subtraction is performed only after the entire matching phase has been successfully completed.

-Conceptually, the execution proceeds through the following stages, each realized by a structured block of states in the transition table:
+Conceptually, the execution proceeds through the following stages, each implemented as a structured block of states within the transition table: